 Step 3: Communications Regarding the Grant Application

 a.
 If the application is approved, the applicant shall receive a Letter of Agreement via email which they can choose to accept or decline.
-If the applicant requires more information and has questions, the applicant should contact the USC Secretary Treasurer via email.
+If the applicant requires more information and has questions, the applicant should contact the Financial Assistant or the Grants Coordinator via email.

 b.
 If the application is denied, the applicant shall receive written notice via email.
-Applicants are encouraged to discuss the reasons for the decline of their application with the Secretary Treasurer so as to receive guidance with respect to any future applications.
+Applicants are encouraged to discuss the reasons for the decline of their application with the Financial Assistant or Grants Coordinator so as to receive guidance with respect to any future applications.

 c.
 The USC makes every effort to contact applicants as soon as possible after a decision is made but it is important to note that the process is “student-driven” and hence impacted by the academic work load of those student committee members.